JabRef/jabref/docs/code-howtos.md

   * add a constant for the configuration key
   * in net.sf.jabref.JaRefPreferences.java put a “defaults.put(&lt;configuration key&gt;, &lt;value&gt;)” statement

 When accessing a preference value, the method Globals.prefs.getTYPE(key) has to be used.

+Defaults should go into the model package.
+See [here](https://github.com/JabRef/jabref/commit/2f553e6557bddf7753b618b0f4edcaa6e873f719#commitcomment-15779484) for the comment.

 ## Test Cases
 Imagine you want to test the method `format(String value)` in the class `BracesFormatter` which removes double braces in a given string.